allegro/allegro.tech/_posts/2020-10-22-bigflow-a-python-framework-for-data-processing-on-gcp.md

 There are many aspects of a project, which determine how a solution should look like, for example:

-* Characteristics of a business case (complexity, importance, etc.)
+* characteristics of a business case (complexity, importance, etc.),
-* Skills of a team
+* skills of a team,
-* Time available
+* time available,
-* Toolset
+* toolset.

 So if you create a proof-of-concept project, with a minor business impact if things go wrong, you probably want to do things fast and scrappy.
 On the other hand, if you create a high-impact financial system, you need to take things more